-- Prioritize immediate funding for the Pearl Street/Flora Street intersection. - Prioritize funding to the Betty B. Marcus Park to improve park visibility from Flora Street. - Prioritize Funding for sidewalk replacement at public facilities.
+- Prioritize immediate funding for the Pearl Street/Flora Street intersection. - Prioritize funding to the Betty B. Marcus Park to improve park visibility from Flora Street. - Prioritize funding for sidewalk replacement at public facilities.

-- Initiate public art program for temporary and permanent art installations in accordance with the City of Dallas public art cultural policy. - Begin wayfinding initiative along Flora St/Ann Williams Way.
+- Initiate public art program for temporary and permanent art installations in accordance with the City of Dallas public art cultural policy. - Begin wayfinding initiative along Flora St./Ann Williams Way.

-of Asian Art

-2015 Chinese New Year

-hosted by the Crow Collection
+2015 Chinese New Year celebration in the Arts District, hosted by the Crow Collection of Asian Art